 You are not eligible to receive IP benefits until you have been off work due to incapacity for a period of 30 or 90 calendar days (ie your waiting period).
-You can work two days within the 30 day waiting period or five days (but no more than two consecutive days) within the 90 day waiting period without the waiting period being reset.
 During the waiting period, you can use sick leave or other forms of paid or unpaid leave.
+Please also refer to information in the Waiting periods section.